OmkarChitragar/99007640-CarRentalSystem/1_Requirements/README.md

 ## Description

 Car rental system provides an user interface between the customer and the service provider.
-The user interface provides option for the customer user to book a car by adding up the required detailes, such as searching for the needed cars, rental period, type of car, payments. etc. On the other side this system provides option for the service provider(Admin) with keeping up of the data of the rented car, update the rental car's details .etc.
+The user interface provides option for the customer user to book a car by adding up the required detailes, such as searching for the needed cars, rental period, type of car, payments. etc. The customer has to login first, if the customer is new to the system then he has to signup by registering by which the data will be stored in encrypted form in the database(rental.Txt file).
+Then the customer can fill in the details and confirm the rental booking by making payment.
+On the other side this system provides option for the service provider(Admin) with keeping up of the data of the rented car, update the rental car's detail.
+The admin can easily login into the system as his credentials are fixed and update the rental car's details.

 ## Identifying Features